tony-aw/tinycodet/README.md

 - `main_package`: the name (string) of the main package to load.
 - `foreign_exports`: Some R packages export functions that are not defined in their own package, but in their direct dependencies - “foreign exports”.
-If `TRUE` (default), these foreign exports are added to the alias, analogous to the behaviour of base R’s `::` operator.
+If `TRUE` (default), the foreign exports of the `main_package` are added to the alias, analogous to the behaviour of base R’s `::` operator.
 If `FALSE`, foreign exports are not added.
 - `dependencies`: a character vector giving the dependencies of the main package to load under the alias also.
-One can also set this to `TRUE`, in which case all dependencies of the `main_package` are loaded, except base and recommended packages.
-Default is `FALSE`.
 - `enhances`: an optional character vector giving the packages enhanced by the `main_package` to be loaded under the alias also.
 - `extensions`: an optional character vector giving the